Reducing Admin Load with AI Workflows in Small Service Businesses

 That simple map usually reveals whether the right answer is a prompt template, a small automation, or a clearer process boundary.

-Use AI where judgment is light and repetition is high
+Use AI where judgement is light and repetition is high

 AI tends to be most useful when it helps with drafting, summarising, categorising, or preparing information for a human to review.